Colloquium: Spin-orbit effects in superconducting hybrid structures: Experimental techniques

 To study the Meissner state of S or S/F structure, a magnetic field, $B_\mathrm{ext}$ is applied parallel to the sample plane and perpendicular to the initial spin polarization of the $\mu^{+}$ beam.
 This induces a precession of the $\mu^{+}$ spins at an average frequency of $\bar{\omega}_{s}=\gamma_{\mu}\bar{B}_{loc}$ where $\bar{B}_{loc}$ is the average local field experienced by the implanted muons and $\gamma_{\mu}=2\pi\times135.5$ $\mathrm{MHz T^{-1}}$ is the gyromagnetic ratio of the $\mu^{+}$.
 If the stopping distribution is $p(z,E)$ at a depth $z$ and energy $E$ of the implanted muons, then the precession frequency is $\bar{\omega}_{s}=\gamma_{\mu}\int{B}_{loc}(z)p(z,E)\,dz$.
 The asymmetry spectrum $A_s(t,E)$, which measures the normalized difference in the counts of the left and right detectors is proportional to $e^{-\bar{\lambda}t}[\cos{\gamma_{\mu}\bar{B}_{loc}t+\phi_{0}t}]$ for a given implantation energy $E$.
 Here, $\bar{\lambda}$ is the mean muon depolarization rate and $\phi_{0}E$ the starting phase of the muon precession.
 A series of mean-field values $\bar{B}_{loc}$ is determined from the asymmetry fits as a function of the muon implantation energy $E$ which provides the final $B_{loc}(z)$ profile inside the sample.

-In the context of S/F proximity effects and triplet pairs, this technique has shown evidence for a paramagnetic Meissner effect in Au/Ho/Nb~\cite{Bernardo_2015_PRX} and Au/C$_{60}$/Cu/C$_{60}$/Nb~\cite{Rogers2021_ComPhys} structures, observed as a local enhancement of the magnetic field in Au above the externally applied field, in contrast to the diamagnetic repulsion which is a hallmark of the superconducting state.
+In the context of S/F proximity effects and triplet pairs, this technique was used to detect a paramagnetic Meissner effect in Au/Ho/Nb~\cite{Bernardo_2015_PRX}, enhanced flux expulsion in Cu/Nb/Co~\cite{Flokstra_PRL_2018}, remotely induced magnetism in a normal metal in a superconducting spin valve structure~\cite{Flokstra_NPhys_2015} and Au/C$_{60}$/Cu/C$_{60}$/Nb~\cite{Rogers2021_ComPhys} structures, observed as a local enhancement of the magnetic field in Au above the externally applied field, in contrast to the well-known Meissner effect in the superconducting state.
+In the presence of SOC, the Meissner response has been predicted to be tunable from paramagnetic to diamagnetic \cite{espedal_prl_16}.